shaloo/docs.arcana/docs/howto/use-wallet-ui.md

 <img class="an-screenshots-noeffects" src="/img/an_wallet_min_light.png#only-dark" width="7%"/><img class="an-screenshots-noeffects" src="/img/an_wallet_min_dark.png#only-light" width="7%"/>

 On clicking, it expands to display the fully maximized wallet screen.
-It can be minimized by clicking the 'x' icon on the top right corner of the wallet screen.
+It can be minimized by clicking the '∨' icon on the top right corner of the wallet screen.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_max_light.png#only-dark" width="20%"/><img class="an-screenshots-noeffects" src="/img/an_wallet_max_dark.png#only-light" width="20%"/>